DDDEastMidlandsLimited/dddem-blog/site/collections/_posts/2023-03-13-what-to-know-when-submitting.md

 # Before you decide to submit

-There are few frequently asked questions asked before some commit to a submitting a talk.
+There are few frequently asked questions about talk submission.
 In this section, we'll cover the questions that get asked the most.

 ##  Are Travel and Expenses Covered?